Harvesting in Ceres

 Tier 1: Incremental Sync

-On the first sync for a portal, or when --full-sync is passed, Ceres performs a full sync by listing all dataset IDs and fetching each one.
-If an incremental sync attempt fails (e.g., the portal doesn’t support the metadata_modified filter), Ceres automatically falls back to a full sync.
+On the first sync for a portal, or when --full-sync is passed, Ceres performs a full sync.
+If incremental sync is unsupported or fails, the service falls back to a full sync automatically.

 Tier 2: Delta Detection